TheoEfthymiadis/Deep-Learning-NLP-Suicide-Severety-Rating-Scale-Assessment/README.md

 # Deep-Learning-NLP-Suicide-Severity-Rating-Scale-Assessment
-This repository contains a series of data files and python scripts to train and evaluate an LSTM neural network for the analysis of Reddit posts through NLP to predict the probability of the author to commit suicide based on the SSR scale with 5 ordered classes (Supportive->Indicator->Ideation->Behavior->Attempt)
+This repository contains a series of data files and python scripts to train and evaluate an LSTM neural network for the analysis of Reddit posts through NLP to predict the probability of the author to commit suicide based on the SSR scale with 5 ordered classes (Supportive->Indicator->Ideation->Behavior->Attempt).
+We used the Reddit C-SSRS Suicide Dataset that can be found with DOI 10.5281/zenodo.2667859 (https://doi.org/10.5281/zenodo.2667859)

 The first step is to run the preprocessing.py python script.
 In order to do so, type in terminal: